Paddington in Peru: Plot

-Paddington gets separated from the family and stumbles upon Rumi Rock, where he finds Hunter waiting for him.
-Following roars that Paddington believes are calls and responses from himself and Lucy, Hunter and Paddington duly set off in search of El Dorado and Lucy.
-Gina locates the Browns and explains her father's motivations and family history; they set out to find Paddington and save him from Hunter.
-Mrs. Bird grows suspicious of the Reverend Mother and discovers a secret room where she reveals that the pendant that she gave to Mrs. Brown is actually a tracker.
-Now knowing their location, Mrs Bird and the Reverend Mother fly a plane to rescue the Browns.
+In the ensuing confusion, Paddington is separated from the Browns and stumbles upon Rumi Rock, where he finds Hunter waiting for him.
+After hearing roars that Paddington believes are calls and responses from himself and Lucy, Hunter sets off with Paddington in search of Lucy and El Dorado.
+Meanwhile, Gina finds the Browns and explains her father's motivations and family history; they set out to find Paddington and save him from Hunter.
+Mrs. Bird grows suspicious of the Reverend Mother and follows her into a secret room, where she reveals that the pendant she gave to Mrs. Brown is actually a tracker.
+Now knowing their location, Mrs Bird and the Reverend Mother fly a plane into the forest to rescue the Browns.

-After reaching the summit of an Incan fort, which contains a coin slot for an emblem on Paddington's bracelet, Hunter attacks and chases Paddington, but the Browns arrive just in time to save him.
-The Reverend Mother reveals herself to be Clarissa Cabot, Hunter's long-lost cousin who was thought to be deceased, also wishing to find El Dorado.
-Clarissa reveals that she staged Lucy's disappearance to entice Paddington to come to Peru, and then holds the Browns and Gina at gunpoint, but Hunter intervenes by incapacitating Clarissa, thus removing his visions of his ancestors.
-The Browns use Paddington's bracelet to enter El Dorado, where they find Lucy, who explains that El Dorado is an orangery where Paddington was born and that her bracelet was originally Paddington's when she found him, used by the bears of El Dorado.
-Paddington bonds with the other bears making marmalade, but he chooses to return to London with the Browns.
+Hunter and Paddington reach the summit of an Incan fort, which contains a slot that matches the emblem on Paddington's bracelet.
+Hoping to take the bracelet for himself, Hunter attacks and chases Paddington, but the Browns arrive just in time to save him.
+The Reverend Mother arrives and reveals herself to be Clarissa Cabot, Hunter's long-lost cousin who faked her death and also wishes to find El Dorado.
+Clarissa further reveals that she staged Lucy's disappearance to lure Paddington to Peru, and holds the Browns and Gina at gunpoint.
+Hunter intervenes and incapacitates Clarissa, ridding himself of the visions of his ancestors.
+The Browns use Paddington's bracelet to enter El Dorado, where they find Lucy, who explains that El Dorado is an orangery where Paddington was born.
+She says that her bracelet originally belonged to Paddington and the bears of El Dorado.
+Paddington bonds with the other bears making marmalade, but ultimately chooses to return to London with the Browns.

-In the aftermath, Hunter reconciles with Gina and gives up his obsession for gold, Clarissa is sent to the North Pole to become a real nun and work at the Home for Retired Polar Bears, much to her dismay, and several El Dorado bears visit Paddington in London and are named after other London rail stations.
-Paddington and the bears visit Phoenix Buchanan in prison, where Buchanan, believing that he will soon be released, plans a production of "Goldilocks and the Three Bears" starring the El Dorado bears.
+Afterwards, Hunter reconciles with Gina and gives up his obsession with gold.
+Clarissa is sent to the North Pole to become a real nun and work at the Home for Retired Polar Bears, much to her dismay.
+Several bears from El Dorado visit Paddington in London, and are named after other London rail stations.
+Paddington and the bears visit convicted actor Phoenix Buchanan in prison.
+Believing that he will soon be released, Buchanan plans a production of "Goldilocks and the Three Bears" starring the El Dorado bears.